-In this reflection I will respond to Kim Penner’s article “Building Right Relationships of Shared Power/Mutuality.”1 While I am neither a theologian nor an academic, I am a practitioner, a sometimes activist, and a power broker.
+In this reflection I will respond to Kim Penner’s article “Building Right Relationships.”1 While I am neither a theologian nor an academic, I am a practitioner, a sometimes activist, and a power broker.
 I write this reflection as one who has many privileges, as I am both Canadian and white.
 In the hope of promoting dialogue and strengthening the church, I will respond out of my own experiences and reflections.

 Penner’s central thesis is that mission must take place from the margins and focus on transforming oppressive relationships—especially those defined in terms of gender, sexuality, and relationship to the earth.
 When transformation fully occurs, she argues, it results in right relationships of shared power and mutuality.
 This deep transformation is essential in developing a nonviolent theology of Christian mission.